Family of Meghan, Duchess of Sussex: Thomas Markle Jr.

-Thomas Wayne Markle Jr. (also known as Tom Markle Jr.) is the older paternal half-brother of the Duchess of Sussex, and the son of Thomas Markle Sr. and Roslyn Markle (née Loveless).
+Thomas Wayne Markle Jr. (also known as Tom) is the older paternal half-brother of the Duchess of Sussex, and the son of Thomas Markle Sr. and Roslyn Markle (née Loveless).
 He was born on 17 September 1966 in Los Angeles, and as of 2018 lived in Grants Pass, Oregon, with his fiancée Darlene Blount.
 He was married to Tracy Dooley until their divorce in 2001 and then to Johannes Rawha until their divorce in 2009.
 He and Tracy Dooley have two sons, Thomas and Tyler Dooley.
 He worked as a window fitter.
 He was arrested in January 2017 after threateningly holding a gun to Blount's head during an argument while he was under the influence of alcohol.
 Later in 2018, following another incident, Blount claimed in a police call that "Markle was beating himself up" and "drinking", saying that he "was not mentally fit".
 Blount was arrested by the police on assault charges, but was later released.
 The couple was involved in another domestic violence incident in July 2018 after which Blount was arrested again and released "after posting bail".

 Thomas Markle Jr. was not invited to the wedding of Prince Harry and his half-sister, and at the time of the wedding, he had not seen her for about seven years.
 In an interview with the Daily Mirror in April 2018, Markle called his half-sister a "phony" who had "turned into a different person" and "forgotten her roots and her family" since becoming famous.
 He then sent Prince Harry a letter, asking him to call off the wedding – saying the forthcoming wedding would be "the biggest mistake in Royal Wedding History", criticizing his half-sister's treatment of Thomas Markle Sr. by saying she had been "using her own father until he's bankrupt", and calling her "a jaded, shallow, conceited woman".
 However, Markle later wrote another letter in which he told his half-sister he was "sorry for venting my frustrations" after not being invited to the wedding and that he was "very proud" of her and wanted her "to have a great wedding and a long future with Prince Harry".
 After their father's relationship with Meghan soured following his multiple paid interviews, Markle Jr. said on Daily Mirror that "she is abusing his love for her, ...
 It's selfish, cruel even".

 In 2021, Markle Jr. was one of the celebrity contestants in the Australian reality television series Big Brother VIP.
 In 2023, he along with his father and sister took part in a special 7NEWS Spotlight interview, called The Markles.
 In 2025, he moved with his father to Cebu, Philippines.